mrcbax/frwl/README.md

 The script creates logs in a weird way.
 Each file has a unique ID in the set and each set has a unique ID as well.
 The logs end in either `.new` or `.old` this allows me to use diff tools a little easier.

-final logs should be compressed in the same manner in the style `final.servername.tar.xz` with max compression in the hopes of saving even more space.
+final logs should be compressed in the same manner in the style `final.servername.yourtimezone.tar.xz` with max compression in the hopes of saving even more space.
 You can join or stop at any time but please leave an IPFS hash as an issue or a pull request, I'll do my best to pin it as soon as I can.
 You can use this command to do the final compression:

 `xz -9evv --lzma2=dict=128MiB,lc=4,lp=0,pb=2,mode=normal,nice=273,mf=bt4,depth=1024`